MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Since he is only 26, Trout could push for a contract that takes him to his 40th birthday.
 A 14-year deal worth $40 million per season works out to $560 million in total salary.
 Add in a signing bonus and awards bonuses and the buyout of a potential option year, and it wouldn't be difficult for Trout to become the first $600 million player in history, never mind the first $400 million or $500 million player.

 Of course, a straight 14-year contract would never happen.
 There would be opt-out clauses along the way, likely several.
-Trout and his representatives could push for an opt-out after year three, year six, and year nine, for example.
-The team could come back and offer one after year six only.
-A compromise could be an opt-out after year four and year eight.
+Trout and his representatives could push for an opt-out after Years 3, 6 and 9, for example.
+The team could come back and offer one after Year 6 only.
+A compromise could be an opt-out after Years 4 and 8.
 That way the team gets Trout for at least four years, and he still would have the opportunity to test free agency again at age 30.

-Free agents like Trout, the best player in the world who is only 26, don't just set a new contract record.
-They crush it.
+Free agents like Trout, the best player in the world who is only 26, don't just set contract records.
+They crush them.
 Trout and his agent wouldn't push to beat Stanton's record deal by $1 million or so.
-They'd want to drop jaws with the new record, and they almost certainly would've been able to.
+They would want to drop jaws and they almost certainly would've been able to.
 Think about the teams most likely to be involved in the bidding: Angels, Cubs, Dodgers, Nationals, Yankees.
 The bidding war would be unlike anything we've seen before.

 While a $600 million contract feels unlikely, I would not have completely ruled out the possibility had Trout indeed become a free agent this offseason.
 A $400 million contract would've been a certainty.
 Even a $500 million deal feels likely to me.
-Trout is that good, that young, and that in demand.
+Trout is that good, that young and would have been that in demand.
 And, of course, all the right teams would be involved.
 When you have the Dodgers bidding against the Yankees and the Cubs ... well, that's how contract records get shattered.

 -